 Assessing the economic state of Canadian residents is not always easy, especially when the data is mixed.
 In certain provinces, the data is more mixed than in others, making such assessment particularly difficult.
 One such province is Prince Edward Island.

 Economists point to several positive signs for the economic state of PEI residents.
 For example, there has been a trend over the past several years that shows people who live in PEI are reducing their annual household spending.
-In 2011, for example, the average amount PEI households spent on necessities and non-essential items dropped about $500 from the previous year.
-This is encouraging, as the average household spending level in Canada as a whole actually increased.

 On the other hand, some negative indicators show that more and more residents of PEI may be looking for help in paying off their consumer debt.
 Those who are in really desperate shape may even consider filing for bankruptcy.
-PEI had the third highest increase in its average consumer debt total in the country in 2012, and although the average consumer debt in PEI remains less than the country’s average, the increase is a cause for concern.
+PEI had the third-highest increase in its average consumer debt total in the country in 2012, and although the average consumer debt in PEI remains less than the country’s average, the increase is a cause for concern.

 PEI residents may increase their consumer spending for many different reasons, and some of them reach a point at which they can no longer make the minimum payments on their consumer debt.
 If you find yourself in this category and are considering a debt solution such as bankruptcy, you should understand what the process involves before you enter bankruptcy proceedings.